furtivesock/face-recognition/README.md

 ## Requirements

 - You need Python 3.7.
 If you didn't install it yet, don't forget to add the environnement variable to PATH when the installer asks you!
-- Type `pip install opencv-python`.
+- Type `pip install opencv-python==3.4.2.16`.
 OpenCV is a library with many and useful features for face detection and recognition.
+- Type `pip install opencv-contrib-python==3.4.2.16` to use LBPH face recognizer, the algorithm used for training and recognizing your guinea pigs.
 - Type `pip install numpy`.
 We will need its N-dimensional arrays for OpenCV face recognizer.

 ## Installation